cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 .. prompt:: bash

-Then on your managing host where cloudmesh client is installed:
+Then on your managing host where Cloudmesh client is installed:

 .. prompt:: bash